Koloses/recovery_device_sony_pdx224/README.md

-Device configuration for Motorola Edge 30 Pro / Edge Plus (2022) / Edge Plus 5G UW / Edge X30 (hiphi/hiphic/hiphid)
+Device configuration for Sony Xperia 5 IV
 =========================================

-The Motorola Edge 30 Pro / Edge Plus (2022) / Edge Plus 5G UW / Edge X30 (codenamed _"hiphi/hiphic/hiphid"_) is a flagship smartphone from Motorola mobility announced in December 2021.
+The Sony Xperia 5 IV is an Android smartphone manufactured by Sony.
+Part of Sony's Xperia series, the phone was announced on September 1, 2022.

 ## Device specifications